longphun1/doctors-angular-app/README.md

-Web application built using Angular as the framework and MongoDB as the database.
+Appointment scheduling web application built using Angular as the framework and MongoDB as the database.

 Access MongoDB through the terminal and change a specific user's information to gain access to certain pages.